vekatze/neut/book/src/commands.md

 ## `neut build`

 `neut build` builds the current module and creates executables.
-It also creates cache files of the source files for faster compilation.
+It also creates cache files for faster compilation.

 `neut build TARGET` builds the target `TARGET` defined in `module.ens`.
 For example, suppose that the `module.ens` of a module contains the following section: